aktavern/02-VBA-of-Wallstreet/README.md

 * The total stock volume of the stock.

 4. Have conditional formatting that will highlight positive change in green and negative change in red.

+5. Return the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

 # Assumptions
 When the yearly change requires a divide by 0, it assumes the change is 0.